 Classical Christian education follows a much older, more reliable path of formation that most highly values wisdom and virtue.
 It is about training students to become something, namely, lovers of God who are awakened and attuned to His beauty, goodness, and truth.
 A school that does not purposefully seek to form its students in this way will, intentionally or unintentionally, form them to become intellectually narrow and morally indifferent.
 In other words, removing God from our schools does not remove religious bias; formation in school is not optional.
-For more information on this topic, you can listen to the audio series, "The Myth of a Neutral Education", by RC Sproul, HERE.
+For more information on this topic, we invite you to listen to the audio series below:

 Academic excellence is more than just making good grades.In keeping with the biblical goal to do all things heartily, as to the Lord (Colossians3:23), Grace Academy encourages excellence in all areas, especially academics.
 As students progress from kindergarten through 12th grade, they grow not only in knowledge but also in the habits, dispositions, and skills of lifelong learners that will enable them to be successful in their future endeavors.